ayush039-cmyk/Containerized-Web-application-deployed-using-Kubernetes/README.md

 # Steps for Minikube deployment
 minikube start --driver=virtualbox (or docker if you prefer)
-// To pod
+// To Deploy pod:
 kubectl create -f pod-definition.yml

-//To Run ReplicaSet
+//To Run ReplicaSet:
 kubectl create -f replicaset-definition.yml

-//To Deploy
+//To Deploy:
 kubectl create -f deployment-definition.yml

-//To Start service
+//To Start service:
 kubectl create -f service-definition.yml

-//To Check IP of the running containter minikube service myapp --url
+//To Check IP of the running containter: minikube service myapp --url